 3i2) Validity of assumptions.

-3i13) Controversy highlights eg divergent interests of cognition.
+3i16) Controversy highlights eg divergent evaluation and interests of cognition.

 Publication makes documented and confirmed information available to the general public.

 j1,1) A publisher reviews, edits, stores, reproduces, announces, distributes and markets the material.

 j1,2) He can be eg author, performer, publishing house, speaker of an organization and lone voice.